drshounak/Twin-Url/README.md

 * To add a password to your main page and list page use octauthent.

 ## Adding Analytics
-Modify the workers.js script with with this at line 223
+Modify the workers.js script with this matomo code at line 223.
 ```
     const dest = await env.kv.get(key);
     if (dest) {